spracing/spracingpixelosd/ReadMe.md

 * improved video sync detection.
 * improved video sync stability in noisy environments. (e.g. when used on a quad with more electrical noise).
+* better camera compatibility.
-* better video output.
+* better video output signals.
+* numerous additions.
+* support for the analog switch.
+* the prototype cannot generate black pixels, the overlay appears like a watermark.
+* more organized code; the prototype code was quicker and dirtier and is proof-of-concept code.
 * bug fixes.
-* numerous additions.

 ### Further work